 Is standing in the clothes that you once wore’

 It’s not just the orphan and the vagabond who are one and the same.
 That the vagabond is dressed ‘in the clothes that you once wore’ suggests that he and the woman are identical.
-And this in turn makes the woman identical with the orphan.
-The significance of this is twofold.
-First it renders her suicide indistinguishable from the orphan’s.
-It’s not just that her suicide leads to his, but that in committing suicide she is killing him.
-Secondly, in helping the vagabond the woman is doing good to herself too in that improving the vagabond’s physical wellbeing amounts to improving her own spiritual wellbeing.
+She, too, was in the vagabond’s position, in need of help from others.
+The vagabond represents an opportunity for the woman to help someone else in the same position as she had once been in.
+In addition, improving the vagabond’s physical wellbeing will amount to improving her own spiritual wellbeing.

 This improvement in her spiritual wellbeing is represented in the song by her substituting one form of love for another – her love for her lover (eros) by her love for the vagabond (agape).
 That the one is to be seen as a direct replacement for the other is clear from a similarity in the language used in describing their behaviour: